Davidthecode/chimoney/README.md

 - Responsive and Modern Design

 ## Getting started
-To start useing TaskMaster, simply visit [chimoney-test-app.vercel.app](https://chimoney-test-app.vercel.app)
+To start using Chimoney, simply visit [chimoney-test-app.vercel.app](https://chimoney-test-app.vercel.app)

 ## To Run The Application